innolitics/rdm/README.md

 Both the markdown and PDFs support images.

-Images must be stored within the `images` directory, and thus in the markdown documents the path the images will usually look like:
+Images in the markdown documents the path the images will usually look like:

 ```
 ![image label](../images/my-image.svg)